Do-it-myself/OpenFitness/README.md

 ## Technologies

 The app was built entirely using React Native.
-The UI was designed in Figma: https://www.figma.com/file/CYGxL0SZBX1gWjM6VxKe97/hackUST-UI?node-id=210%3A124
+The UI was designed in Figma